Computershare aims to ensure that management of ESG topics is embedded across the organisation so we can develop the right company culture around ESG.

 Alignment to climate-related disclosures and frameworks

-To meet the highest standards of external disclosure, always look to adopt best practice, and implement improvements where possible, we’re also aligned with recognised global disclosure standards and frameworks including the United Nations Sustainable Development Goals (UNSDG), Community Development Program (CDP), Task Force on Climate-Related Financial Disclosures (TCFD), and Sustainability Accounting Standards Board (SASB).
+In addition to our internal governance structure, Computershare also aims to align with recognised global disclosure standards and frameworks, including the United Nations Sustainable Development Goals (UNSDG), CDP (formerly Carbon Disclosure Project), Task Force on Climate-Related Financial Disclosures (TCFD), Sustainability Accounting Standards Board (SASB) standards and International Sustainability Standards Board (ISSB) standards.